Commonly Asked Questions:

 What toys/treats does my puppy like?

-We introduce toys slowly as our puppies grow to get them acclimated to different types of squeakers, bones, balls, etc. We recommend rawhide FREE bones and toys.
-Your puppy will come home with a couple of their favorite toys at 8 weeks.
+We introduce toys slowly as our puppies grow to get them acclimated to different types of squeakers, bones, balls, etc. We recommend RAWHIDE FREE bones and toys.
+Your puppy will come home with their favorite toy at 8 weeks.
 We do recommend using training treats sparingly, as this can cause tummy upset in your new puppy.